http://louisville.edu/online/programs/certificate-programs/online-managerial-analytics-certificateMaster of Accountancy

-The College of Business Master of Accountancy at the University of Louisville is offered once each year, with a new cohort starting in August.
+The Master of Accountancy at the College of Business is offered once each year, with a new cohort starting in August.
 Admission to the Master of Accountancy program is highly competitive.
-The College of Business Master of Accountancy program requires completion of an undergraduate degree majoring in accountancy, or completion of an accounting Certificate Program, or equivalent prior to admission.
+The Master of Accountancy program requires completion of an undergraduate degree majoring in accountancy, or completion of an accounting Certificate Program, or equivalent prior to admission.
 GMAT scores and letters of reference are required (the GMAT requirement may be waived if specified academic standards are met).
 The program is cohort-based.

 The Master of Accountancy is a 12-month cohort-based program.
 Application requirements include an undergraduate degree majoring in accountancy or equivalent (with official university transcripts), a GMAT or GRE test result, two letters of reference, and a application fee.
 The GMAT requirement may be waived in certain circumstances, based on academic performance in an undergraduate degree program.